atishaye/Video-Recommendation-System/Data/README.md

-This contains Audio Files and the datasets required for Google Colabs to run.
+This contains Audio Files, the TigerGraph solution and the datasets required for this project.